RexSteele/shinyProj/README.md

 ### Installing
   No installation of the game itself is needed.
 Install R Studio on your computer, install the requisite library modules, then run the primary script (BioCryptex.R) inside of R Studio.

+ * A Note on Dropbox

+    The rdrop2 library requires a token to enable uploads to the DropBox account.
+Set up an account, and place that token in the main directory of this project.
+For information this see : [rdrop2 documentation](https://cran.r-project.org/web/packages/rdrop2/rdrop2.pdf)

 ### Executing program